+Looking for lots of space in a smaller package?
+Crossover SUVs are a solid mix of a roomy interior with the compact size to fit in those tight parking spaces.
 So, what’s a crossover SUV?
 One main difference is in the vehicle’s platform/chassis.
 Typically, an SUV is built on the same chassis that a truck would be built on.
 However, a crossover vehicle has many of the features of an SUV, but is typically built with the same "body-on-frame" design that a passenger vehicle or sedan would have.
-And while there may be a little bit of contention between car enthusiasts over what constitutes an SUV or a crossover, one thing is for certain: crossovers are really popular these days.

 - Nissan Rogue

 - Ford Edge

 There’s a lot to look at on this list, and many features to make one of these crossovers worth the test drive.
 Whether you are looking for some of the best compact SUVs, or something with space for a growing family like a midsize SUV, a crossover SUV could be the right choice for you.
 There’s also a 3 row seat option in crossovers like the 2017 Toyota Highlander Limited.

 If the all-weather capability of all-wheel drive is important to you, check out a 2015 Honda CR-V, which has AWD in select trims.
 And, if you want a swoopy, aerodynamic look plus lots of comfort features like heated leather seats and a panoramic sunroof, take a look at crossovers like the 2014 Ford Edge Limited.
 Interested in some hybrid options?
 We’ve got plenty of hybrid SUVs on our lots for the more green and budget-conscious drivers.

 Looking for more?
 Check out these related articles: